 Fujifilm X100 versus Fujifilm X100T

 The Fujifilm FinePix X100 and the Fujifilm X100T are two enthusiast cameras that were officially introduced, respectively, in September 2010 and September 2014.
 Both the X100 and the X100T are fixed lens compact cameras that are equipped with an APS-C sensor.
 The X100 has a resolution of 12.2 megapixel, whereas the X100T provides 16 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Fujifilm X100 and the Fujifilm X100T are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100 – represents the basis or 100 percent across all the size and weight measures).